 - 3/4 teaspoon ground cumin

 - 2 teaspoons chipotles in adobo sauce

 - 1 1/4 pound Idaho Yukon Gold potatoes, peeled, roughly chopped

 - 2 3/4 pounds roasted yellow or red bell peppers (click here for How to Roast Peppers)

 - 5 cups vegetable stock

 - 2 teaspoons maple syrup

-- 1 recipe Smoky Chipotle Parmesan French Fries (click here for the recipe)
+- 1 whole recipe Smoky Chipotle Parmesan French Fries (click here for the recipe)

 Stir in the cumin and chipotles in adobo sauce and cook for about a minute, to combine the flavors.